 Suspended sediment concentration (SSC) and streamflow are measured at seven hydrologic trends monitoring (HTM) stations in the Elk River watershed, eight locations in the Freshwater Creek watershed, and one location in the lower Eel River watershed (Table 1).
-This network is in place to monitor sediment and streamflow conditions in each watershed.
+This network is in place to monitor sediment-related water quality parameters.